planetis-m/goodluck/docs/intro.rst

   type
     HasComponent* = enum
-      HasCustomer,
-      HasOrder,
-      HasLineItem,
-      HasProduct,
+      HasMove,
+      HasShake,
+      HasTransform2d

 Entities
 ========

-A distinct id representing a separate item in the database.
+A distinct id representing a separate item in the world.
 It's implemented as:

 .. code-block:: nim